capitalone/rubicon-ml/docs/source/index.rst

 rubicon-ml is a data science tool that captures and stores model training and execution information, like parameters and outcomes, in a repeatable and searchable way.
-It's git integration associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
+Its git integration associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
 And while experimenting, the dashboard makes it easy to explore, filter, visualize, and share